 Bills & Resolutions

 House and Senate bills and resolutions often result from, or are otherwise related to, Congressional investigations.
 The full text of bills and resolutions is available online from 1993 to the present on Congress.gov.
 Earlier bills are available on microfiche or electronically on subscription databases such as ProQuest Congressional.
-Please consult our Legislative History Research Guide for links and call numbers for specific sources of bills and resolutions.
+Please consult our Legislative History Research Guide (incl. the Quick Reference Chart) for links and call numbers for specific sources of bills and resolutions.

 Both chambers employ a set of rules which govern their proceedings, including investigations.
 Below are print and electronic sources for the full text of the rules for each chamber.
 Individual committees may also have additional rules specific to the investigation activities of that committee.